AcademySoftwareFoundation/OpenTimelineIO/docs/tutorials/otio-file-format-specification.md

 OTIO JSON files are typically formatted with indentation to make them easier to read.
 This makes the files slightly larger, but dramatically improves human readability which makes debugging much easier.
 Furthermore, the OTIO library will write the keys of each object in a predictable order to help with change tracking, comparisons, etc.

-Since human readablility and ease of use are explicit goals of the OpenTimelineIO project, we recommend that you do not minify OTIO JSON unless absolutely necessary.
-If file size is really important, you should probably gzip them instead.
+Since human readablility and ease of use are explicit goals of the OpenTimelineIO project, it is recommended that OTIO JSON not be minified unless absolutely necessary.
+If a minimum file size is desired, the recommendation is to use gzip rather than minifying.

 ## Nesting